-The structural design of the tank should take into account the earth pressure, water pressure, imposed load on top of the tank (since the compound will serve as useful space) etc. The sizing of the tank members and the reinforcements provided should satisfy ultimate limit state requirements (for example bending, shear, etc) and serviceability limit state requirements (for example, cracking).
-The tank should also be able to resist uplift due to ground water, and the structural engineer should detail the processes required for water tightness of the structure.
+The structural design of the tank should take into account the earth pressure, water pressure, imposed load on top of the tank (since the compound will serve as useful space), etc. The sizing of the tank members and the reinforcements provided should satisfy ultimate limit state requirements (for example bending, shear, etc) and serviceability limit state requirements (for example, cracking).
+The tank should also be able to resist uplift due to groundwater, and the structural engineer should detail the processes required for the water tightness of the structure.
 These processes are well described in Ubani (2018).

 To purchase the full textbook and have it delivered in your mailbox within minutes, click HERE

 After the design has been properly done and approved, the contractor will need to set out the tank shell so that it will be cast at the exact intended position which is usually specified in the site layout drawing.
 The tank should be positioned in such a way that the supply and discharge pipes will have minimum obstruction.
 The contractor can set out the tank using the popular 3-4-5 method and ensure that the edges are square depending on the orientation of the tank.
 For cylindrical tanks, the appropriate setting out method should be used.
 Just like in a building, the four edges of the tank (centre to centre) should be established, and a little setback (say 600 mm) established to give the iron benders a good space to position their rebars (see Figure 2).
 A profile board should be established around the setback, and the exact width of the tank walls established on the profile board.